 Even if we run off to a church or ashram, it’s not going to be the “safe haven” we hoped for.
-Instead, we will usually replicate the same kinds of people here as we did at home or in our work place.
+Instead, we will usually replicate the same kinds of people here as we did at home or in our workplace.
 But a church or spiritual center is one of the more dramatic environments wherein we can play out some of life’s greatest tests.
 This is because a church symbolizes or reflects the home of our soul–a place that our ego is committed to destroying.

 But wherever we choose to act go through lessons of stepping up, we must remember that we are asking for trouble because we will end up manifesting a spiritual battle against our ego–a battle that we usually lose because we so often crumble when our ego manifests as a controlling person who intimidates us too much to accomplish our work.
 That’s one reason why we need to be careful with what we ask for.
-But it helps to remember that such phases in our lives are really just spiritual battles between our spiritual I AM and our ego, i am not.
+But it helps to remember that such phases in our lives are really just spiritual battles between our spiritual I AM and our ego, I am not.

 The same is true for those of us who choose to change our name or take on a spiritual name.
-We need to be careful for what we ask for because our new name is going to ask us to release some things of the past AND to prepare ourselves for a new life.
+We need to be careful about what we ask for because our new name is going to ask us to release some things of the past AND prepare ourselves for a new life.
 And it does so by forcing us to battle with every part of ourselves that does not yet resonate with that new name or identity.

-One example is when we, at Unity of Sedona, asked to become a greater living example of Christ Consciousness.
+One example is when we, at Unity of Sedona, asked to become a greater living example of Christ’s Consciousness.
 We ended up being tested for a few months with some unhealthy people and eventually had to step into the battle before us by turning away all such individuals that didn’t match the Christ frequency.

 So be careful what you ask for:

 - If you ask for the healing of a cavity, you might have to endure a root canal.

 - If you ask for a nicer garden, you might have to do more gardening.